 Land ownership can be a significant challenge for African women.
 However, there are various avenues to overcome this barrier.
 Explore initiatives promoting land rights for women, such as the African Union’s Framework and Guidelines on Land Policy.
 Additionally, government programs and non-governmental organizations (NGOs) often provide resources, grants for female farmers, and loans to empower specifically women in agriculture.
 Take advantage of these opportunities to secure access to land, agricultural inputs, and necessary equipment.

-2. The Resources Available to Women Farmers in Africa
+2. Resources Available to Women Farmers in Africa

 There are several resources available to help women farmers in Africa succeed.
 These include: